 Grants – Thousands of potential dollars in grants are available to prospective students based on financial need or choice of career (for example, TEACH grants are designed for those looking to become educators).

 Loans – Federal loan programs offer relatively low interest rates.
 These loans do not need to paid off until after graduation, however, students should carefully read the specifics of any loan program before applying.

-Work-study – Believe it not, work study is available at select online colleges.
-Through working in positions like a virtual assistant, for example, students may offset some of their educational costs through a work-study program.
+Work-study – Believe it not, work-study is available at select online colleges.
+Through working in positions like an online assistant, for example, students may offset some of their educational costs through a work-study program.

-Scholarships – Much like traditional universities, scholarships are available to virtual students based on certain criteria such as financial need or career situation (such as single parent or full-time worker).
+Scholarships – Much like traditional universities, scholarships are available to online students based on certain criteria such as financial need or career situation (such as the single parent or full-time worker).